can I feed my angelfish vegetables?

 feeding peas to angelfish

-For example, like carrots, canned peas are packed with preservatives and additives that keep them on grocery shelves for longer.
-That’s why canned peas have an unusually long shelf-life.
+For example, like carrots, canned peas are packed with preservatives and additives that keep them on grocery shelves longer.
+That’s why canned peas have an unusually long shelf life.
 These chemicals may harm your fish.

-Similarly, snap peas are commonly found to have higher pesticide residues than other varieties.
-The healthiest kind is actually frozen organic peas.
-Though, as mentioned, you must cook them first.
+Similarly, snap peas commonly have higher pesticide residues than other varieties.
+The healthiest kind is frozen organic peas.
+Though, you must cook them first.
 Peas contain:

-Angelfish require these vitamins and minerals for strong, healthy bones.
+Angelfish requires these vitamins and minerals for strong, healthy bones.
 They also help improve digestion and protect against diseases.

 Freshly boiled peas can also help with bloating and constipation.
 That’s because they’re higher in fiber than other vegetables, which can help flush out the fish’s system.